 The next regular meeting of the Taos Archaeological Society will be

 in the Kit Carson Board Room, 118 Cruz Alta Rd.

-Meet Mary at dinner at Guadalajara Grill South at 5 pm.
+Meet Paul at dinner at Guadalajara Grill South at 5 pm.

 Order and pay for your dinner and join us in the back dining room.